INfoUpgraders/INfoUpgraders/README.md

 <h3 align="center">Projects for 2021<br></h3>

 <p align="center">
-  Make a branch of the Pterodactyl panel & wings to fix all of the issues, add more features, and have a better frontend.<br>
+  Make a branch of the Pterodactyl panel & wings to fix all of the issues, add more features, and have a better frontend.<br><br>
   Develop multiple versatile & intricate open-source applications.
 </p><br>